 Magic was happening.

 It was like being in a dream.
-True, hot air ballooning in Cappadocia is very touristy and some might say overrated, but right there at this very moment in time, we could see why, and what we were experiencing was beyond what we had dreamt it could be.
+Hot air ballooning in Cappadocia is very touristy, and some might say overrated, but right there at this very moment in time, we could see why, and what we were experiencing was beyond what we had dreamt it could be.

-Depending on the wind and conditions of the day, the balloons can travel from 4 to 20 kms away, though 5 kms is about the average distance, and as high as 900 meters (3,000 feet).
-As we were moving over the Pink and Red Valleys, our pilot brought us to higher altitude and we had a great view of Cappadocia’s moonlike landscape.
+Depending on the wind and conditions of the day, the balloons can travel from 4 to 20 km away, though 5 km is about the average distance, and as high as 900 meters (3,000 feet).
+As we were moving over the Pink and Red Valleys, our pilot brought us to a higher altitude, and we had a great view of Cappadocia’s moonlike landscape.

 Once the crew had secured ropes and anchors, they helped us out.
-Again, it was not the most elegant way out but you got to do what you got to do!
+Again, it was not the most elegant way out, but you got to do what you got to do!
 Glasses of Champagne were waiting for us, chilled and bubbly as it should.
-The perfect ending of a perfect adventure trip!
+The perfect ending of an exciting adventure!

-This was truly an experience of a life-time and was one of the highlights of our Turkey trip.
-Totally recommended!
+This Cappadocia air balloon ride was one of the best hot air balloon rides in the world, an experience of a lifetime, and the highlights of our Turkey trip.
+Highly recommended!

 Cappadocia Hot Air Balloon Travel Tips:

-– Book early if you want to ensure you fly the date and company you want.
-Though there are many companies offering the same services, like I mentioned before, not are equal.
+- Book in advance if you want to ensure you fly the date and company you want.
+Though there are many companies offering the same services, as I mentioned before, not are equal.

 Want to read more about Turkey?
 Check our posts about walking down history in Ephesus, tasting traditional Turkish cuisine in Istanbul, hiking through the Cave Churches of the Rose Valley of Cappadocia, or watching the Whirling Dervishes Ceremony.